 Acacia DëQueer is an intimacy coordinator, choreographer, author, filmmaker, educator, inventor, and multidisciplinary artist.
 Fae have explored intersectional topics including gender, sexuality, disability, mental health, and identity through the arts for the past 12 years.
 They have directed films such as My Queer Questions and My Problem with Trichotillomania.
 Performed and taught neo-burlesque as a tool for self-exploration.
 Intimacy coordinated several films including Perfectly Good Moment, The Robosexual, As The Winter Turns To Fall (winner Best Acting Duo and Best LGBTQ Film at the 2021 Independent Short Awards), and Apophenia.
 Acacia has also lectured on intimacy for both the stage and screen at multiple colleges and universities including the Feirstein Graduate School of Cinema, Marymount Manhattan College, and Vassar College.

-Acacia believes in creating an inclusive environment through example; leading conversations about intersectionality, accessibility, and accountability at every level of the arts and entertainment world from the classroom, to the conference room, to the set, to the editors room, and beyond.
+Acacia believes in creating an inclusive environment through example; leading conversations about intersectionality, accessibility, and accountability at every level of the arts and entertainment world from the classroom, to the set, to the editors room, and beyond.
 One of the ways they are doing this is through their free educational content on their Instagram @intimacycoordinating which aims to help people at all stages of their career in all positions from cast and crew to understand how to safely create scenes of intimacy.